-Grand Slam, The world’s most prestigious and important tournament in professional tennis.
+Grand Slam, The world's most prestigious and important tournament in professional tennis.
 Players get more opportunities as well as more rankings and prize money in here.
-Grand Slam is the title of winning four major tournaments in the same calendar-year.
+Grand Slam is the title of winning four major tournaments in the same calendar year.
 They are the Australian Open, French Open, US Open and Wimbledon.
 There are many male active players who have set a lot of Grand Slam records.
-Some of the major names are- Rafael Nadal, Roger Federer and Novak Djokovic.
-So let’s have a look on the active players who achieved most Grand Slam titles.
+Some of the major names are- Novak Djokovic, Rafael Nadal, and Andy Murray.
+So let's have a look on the active players who achieved the most Grand Slam titles.

-Novak Djokovic also holds 21 Grand Slam titles along with a record nine Australian Open titles.
-Besides he has won overall 83 ATP singles titles, 38 Master titles and 6 Wimbledon titles, looking for his 7th.
+Djokovic has a record of 10 Australian Open titles.
+Besides he has won overall 94 ATP singles titles, 38 Master titles, and 6 Wimbledon titles, looking for his 7th.
 The Serbian player started his tennis career in 2003 at the age of 20.
 He achieved his first Grand Slam title in 2008.
-He is the first player to complete a non-calendar year Grand Slam as well as a double career Grand Slam.
+He is the first player to complete a non-calendar year Grand Slam as well as a double-career Grand Slam.

 The British tennis player, Andy Murray was originally coached by his mother Judy along with his brother Jamie.
 He started his professional career around the time Roger Federer and Rafael Nadal established themselves as the two dominant players in men's tennis.
 The 52 ranked Murray holds 3 Grand slam titles- two at the Wimbledon, one at the US Open.
 He has played eleven Grand Slam finals.